 AFC Cup holders Al-Quwa Al-Jawiya came from behind to salvage a point against Al-Shurta in the Baghdad Clásico played in front of almost 30,000 spectators at the Al-Shaab.

-Al-Shurta open the scoring through Senegalese Alassane Diallo after 13 minutes before Al-Jawiya’s Emad Muhsin equalised in first half stoppage time.
+Al-Shurta opened the scoring through Senegalese Alassane Diallo after 13 minutes before Al-Jawiya’s Emad Muhsin equalised in first half stoppage time.

 Al-Shurta’s Alaa Abdul-Zahra of Al-Shurta had forced Air Force defender Saad Natiq into making an error and the young striker cut back to Diallo who rifled the ball low to Mohammed Kasid’s left to score.

-The Police Club made an early change when striker Mohanad Ali who had begun brightly was stretchered off after 35 minutes, Mahdi Kamil came on to replace him.
+The Police Club made an early change when striker Mohanad Ali who had begun brightly was stretchered off after 35 minutes, midfielder Mahdi Kamil came on in his place.

-The Air Force Club equalised in first half stoppage time when Ali Husni opened up the opposition’s defence, delightfully threading the ball with the outside of his right foot to find Emad Muhsin in the penalty area.
-The striker beat a defender before lofting the ball over the onrushing keeper to make it 1-1.
+The Air Force Club got back on equal terms in first half stoppage time when Ali Husni opened up the opposition’s defence.
+The lively winger delightfully threading the ball past the opposition with the outside of his right foot to find Emad Muhsin in the penalty area.
+The elusive striker beat a defender before lofting the ball over the onrushing keeper to make it 1-1.

-A buoyed Al-Quwa Al-Jawiya came out in the second half with more intent with captain Hamadi Ahmed firing wide eight minutes in, however despite Al-Shurta also coming close, neither side was able to carve out an opening.
+A buoyed Al-Quwa Al-Jawiya side came out in the second half with more intent, as captain Hamadi Ahmed fired wide eight minutes in, however despite Al-Shurta also coming close, neither side was able to carve out an opening.

 The second half witnessed a moment of controversy as tempers flared when Al-Shurta appealed for a penalty.
-Their players remonstrated with the match official claiming Al-Jawiya’s Saad Natiq had handled in the box, however referee Wathiq Mohammed waved away the protests adjudging the ball to have touched his chest.
+Their players remonstrated with the match official claiming Al-Jawiya’s Saad Natiq had handled in the box, however referee Wathiq Mohammed waved away protests adjudging the ball to have touched his chest.

-Both second placed Al-Quwa Al-Jawiya and Al-Shurta in fourth had the opportunity to go top if either side could claim victory.
-The draw means Al-Zawraa with nine games played remain top by a point but Al-Quwa Al-Jawiya and Al-Shurta each have a game in hand on last season’s champions.
+Both second-placed Al-Quwa Al-Jawiya and Al-Shurta in fourth had the opportunity to go top, if either side could claim victory.
+The draw means Al-Zawraa, with nine games played, remain top by a point but both Al-Quwa Al-Jawiya and Al-Shurta have a game in hand on last season’s champions.